evilsoft/simply-evil-js/README.md

 * Clean out any old bits inside of the `dist/` folder.
 * Ensure that the `dist/` folder exists.
-* Build all assets and deposit the results in their respective folders in `dist/`.
+* Build all assets and deposit the results in `dist/`.
 These assets will be stripped of any dead code paths, uglified and minified.
-The only thing I do not do is provide gzip versions.
-I feel that is a concern of the server, and not something I should lock people into.
-* Exit super gracefully.

 ### `$ npm test`
 This is the test command that should be used by your Continuous Integration/Deployment platform.
 This will basically run your entire test suite with unformatted utf-8 encoding in the browser and return either pass or fail with some debug information.
 Typically, you will want to use the development spec runner when working with specs.
 This is just there for CI purposes.